L4bb3rs/Chia-CAT-Send-to-List/README.md

 Once placed in folder execute python ChiaCatSend.py from command line and follow text prompts.
 Note this script uses RPC calls and standard wallet settings.

-If you like the script feel from to donate: **xch1d3krkryc4zyh4zkecear9l9tqddx9rzhe7gud8r903pz2v90u3zsfydahj**
+If you like the script feel free to donate: **xch1d3krkryc4zyh4zkecear9l9tqddx9rzhe7gud8r903pz2v90u3zsfydahj**